LBNL-ETA/FMLC/docs/stackedclasses.md

 Implementation Logic:
 * For each controller in task["controller"], we:
-   * Either serially or parallely call `self.do_control` for each input
+   * Either serially or parallely call `self.do_control` for each input if the controller is not running elsewhere at the time

 ## do_control
-In single thread mod, this function will perform the actual computation of a controller.
+This function will perform the actual computation of a controller.
-In multi thread mod, this function will spawn a new process called control_worker_manager.
-The new process will handle the computation.

 Inputs:
 * name(str): name of the controller:
 * ctrl(dict): Corresponds to the dictionary retrieved by `self.controller[name]`.
 Contains information about the controller.
 See the function `__initialize_controller` code for detailed information of the contents of the dictionary.